 Amazing Portrait Photo and Video in Tennis Court

 This amazing portrait photo is a collaboration project with my friend, Yudhi.
-He one of the emerging photographers in Bali.
-So I’d like to say thank you so much for him who has invited me into his project.
+He is one of the emerging photographers in Bali.
+So I’d like to thank him so much for him who has invited me into his project.

 Before you go, I want you to know that there’s a cinematic video at the end of the post.
 So don’t miss it.

 I took some candid photos around the tennis court before the model arrives.

 Her nickname is Angel.
 Being a friend with Yudhi for a long time.
 They’re meeting each other in one of his previous projects.